future-proof-iot/RIOT-rs/README.md

 ## Goals

-- improve RIOT OS using the merits of Rust.
+- improve RIOT using the merits of Rust.
 - provide a "rusty" development workflow (e.g., using cargo / crates.io)
 - provide a nice Rust API, framework and collection of crates suitable for embedded development